triton-inference-server/server/docs/optimization.rst

 Optimization
 ============

-The TensorRT Inference Server has many features that you can use to decrease latency and increase throughput for your model.
+The Triton Inference Server has many features that you can use to decrease latency and increase throughput for your model.
 This section discusses these features and demonstrates how you can use them to improve the performance of your model.
 As a prerequisite you should